-- 13.4 A core set of interview questions should be prepared which should be asked of all candidates.
-However, candidates can be questioned further on an individual basis in relation to their responses to these key questions. - 13.5 Human Resources will prepare and distribute interview packs prior to the interview date.
-If you require the pack by a specific date due to absence or annual leave, please inform Human Resources in advance so that your request may be accommodated. - 13.6 Interviewers should familiarise themselves with candidate's application forms, the job description and the person specification for the role.
+- 143.4 A core set of interview questions should be prepared which should be asked of all candidates.
+However, candidates can be questioned further on an individual basis in relation to their responses to these key questions. - 143.5 The recruiting manager will be required Human Resources will to prepare and distribute interview packs to the panel prior to the interview date and book an interview room, if appropriate.
+If you require the pack by a specific date due to absence or annual leave, please inform Human Resources in advance so that your request may be accommodated. - 143.6 Interviewers should familiarise themselves with candidate's application forms, the job description profile and the person specification for the role.

-13.7 Candidates with Disabilities
+143.7Candidates with Disabilities